AMSC-24-25/20-fft-20-fft/README.md

 Unfortunately, the JSON schema is not used in the code yet because we should install external libraries to validate the JSON file (not necessary at the moment).

+If you are not familiar with JSON Schema, you can use the following website validator to validate your JSON file:
+[JSON Schema Validator][JSONSchemaValidator].
+You need to copy the [contents of the JSON schema file](resources/json-schema/json-schema.json) on the left and the contents of your JSON file on the right (the validation is done automatically).

 ### 2. Compile and Run the Code